octodns/octodns/README.md

 Most of the things included in OctoDNS are providers, the obvious difference being that they can serve as both sources and targets of data.
 We'd really like to see this list grow over time so if you use an unsupported provider then PRs are welcome.
 The existing providers should serve as reasonable examples.
 Those that have no GeoDNS support are relatively straightforward.
 Unfortunately most of the APIs involved to do GeoDNS style traffic management are complex and somewhat inconsistent so adding support for that function would be nice, but is optional and best done in a separate pass.

-The `class` key in the providers config section can be used to point to arbitrary classes in the python path so internal or 3rd party providers can easily be included with no coordiation beyond getting them into PYTHONPATH, most likely installed into the virtualenv with OctoDNS.
+The `class` key in the providers config section can be used to point to arbitrary classes in the python path so internal or 3rd party providers can easily be included with no coordination beyond getting them into PYTHONPATH, most likely installed into the virtualenv with OctoDNS.

 ## Other Uses